January 27, 2016

 Volunteers are essential to the Pets for Life program's work to build humane communities in Atlanta, Chicago, Los Angeles, and Philadelphia.
 They are the backbone of our community outreach campaign.

 Greater volunteer involvement leads to stronger relationships within the community, which in turn makes the PFL program more effective.

 Click on role title to view an expanded position description.

 Administrative Support Volunteer: Increase PFL's capacity by providing administrative support

-Dog Training Team Assistant (not accepting applications for PFL Atlanta or Chicago): Support our dog training classes by providing assistance to the staff trainer
+Dog Training Team Assistant (accepting applications for PFL Philadelphia only): Support our dog training classes by providing assistance to the staff trainer

 Events Volunteer: Provide support for PFL events such as spay/neuter and vaccination clinics and represent the program at other local events

-Street Team/Canvassing Volunteer: Work with coordinators in target communities to spread the message and mission of the PFL program, as well as the message of spay and neuter, promoting vaccinations, and providing information on wellness care
+Street Team/Canvassing Volunteer (not currently accepting applications for PFL Los Angeles): Work with coordinators in target communities to spread the message and mission of the PFL program, as well as the message of spay and neuter, promoting vaccinations, and providing information on wellness care

 Transport Volunteer: Provide support to clients and their pets to ensure they are able to take advantage of the services offered by the program

 Volunteer Leader (accepting applications for PFL Atlanta only): Help develop and lead the volunteer program by delivering volunteer orientations and training, recruiting volunteers, promoting volunteer opportunities, and helping to engage volunteers more fully in the work we do

 What our volunteers say